continuedev/continue/docs/docs/docs/autocomplete/model-setup.md

 }
 ```

-### Alternatives
+## Alternative experiences

 - Completions too slow?
-Try `deepseek-coder:1.3b-base` for quicker completions on less powerful hardware.
+Try `deepseek-coder:1.3b-base` for quicker completions on less powerful hardware
 - Have more compute?
-Use `deepseek-coder:6.7b-base` for potentially higher-quality suggestions.
+Use `deepseek-coder:6.7b-base` for potentially higher-quality suggestions

 :::note